08 September 2022 / Vera Szűcs-Balás

 Finally, when we ask Tibor which is his favourite variety, the answer is clear: "Each wine is made with the utmost dedication, as each is like our own child.
 Just like with my twins at home, I love them both equally.
 All our wines represent the same value, and we invest the same expertise and passion in each one."

 Tips for planning your trip

-If you're planning a trip to Monor, it's worth exploring the area by following the ‘Thousand Cellars Wine and Vineyard Trail’ (Ezer Pince Szőlészeti és Borászati Tanösvény) leading through the cellar village, and arranging a visit to one of the wineries in advance.
-For a panoramic view from the aforementioned Strázsahegy lookout, it's worth climbing those few steps, especially if you can cool off with a glass of wine or a fröccs afterwards.
-Gastro tip:For real gourmets, Monor has another surprise in store, only a five-minute drive from the cellar village: the Fürge Páva (Nimble Peacock) is one of the most unique café-confectioneries in Pest County, which will certainly be a special experience with its charming, manicured garden, creative furnishings and, last but not least, its gastronomic offer.
-In addition, the café will soon have a little brother named Lusta Páva (Lazy Peacock), right in the heart of the cellar village, thanks to the horticulturist owner of the cellar, who transformed it into a café.
+If you're planning a trip to Monor, it's worth exploring the area by following the ‘Thousand Cellars Wine and Vineyard Trail’ (Ezer Pince Szőlészeti és Borászati Tanösvény) leading through the cellar village, and also arranging a visit to one of the wineries in advance.
+For a panoramic view from the aforementioned Strázsahegy lookout, it's well worth climbing those few steps, especially if you can cool off with a glass of wine or a fröccs afterwards.
+Gastronomy tip:For real gourmet experts, Monor has another surprise in store, only a five-minute drive from the cellar village, in the shape of the Fürge Páva (Nimble Peacock), which is one of the most unique café-confectioneries in Pest County that will certainly be a special experience with its charming, manicured garden, creative furnishings and, of course, its wonderful menu.
+The café is also soon to have a little brother named Lusta Páva (Lazy Peacock), right in the heart of the cellar village, where the horticulturalist owner of a cellar is transforming the space into a café.

-The website of the Monor Cellar Village, with more information: https://monoripincefalu.eu/
+The Monor Cellar Village website, with more information: https://monoripincefalu.eu/